dog-and-duck.quack.quack

 All properties are optional (including the id and type)

 But we are just not having that, because otherwise we’re flying blind.
-We shall reject objects lacking at least :type
+We shall reject objects lacking at least :type.
+Missing :id keys are tolerable because they represent transient objects, which we expect to handle.

 ordered-collection-page?